SmartFone Flick Fest is Australia’s only international smartphone film festival for filmmakers of all ages.

 Angela is a Sydney girl who grew up dancing, singing and acting from the age of four.
 She has worked as a performer on stages all over the world for companies including Princess Cruise Lines, M.E.I., The Entertainment Store and many others.
 She lived in LA from 2010-2012, graduating from The New York Film Academy's Acting for Screen Program.
 She then went on to shoot countless shorts and web-series, many touring the festival circuit.
 She has also worked extensively in theatre and her credits include: The Silence Came, Love Game, Surprises, The Odyssey, The Crucible, The Silence Came, Popesical-The Musical and the Off-Broadway Production of Sex, Relationships and Sometimes Love in NY.

 As a director, Angela's first play was Eating Out, which she also co-wrote and produced in LA.
 Since then she has won the Wildcards and Audience Favourite Award for the short play Weeing on a Stick at the 2012 Short and Sweet Festival.
 She worked with writer, Adele Shelley to turn this into a film and she has just wrapped the shoot and plans to send it out to festivals world-wide later this year.
 Earlier in 2015 she direted her very first Shakespeare, Romeo and Juliet, for Sydney Classic Theatre Company and she was also Assistant Director for immersive theatre company, Mongrel Mouth's The Age of Entitlement and co-wrote and acted in their last play Like Me, which played in The Rocks mid 2015.
 As an actor she has also shot ads for Elgas, Keystart, Queensland Bananas and Verizon Wireless, and played guest roles in Channel 9's Love Child and Jane Campion's Top of the Lake.
 Angela also has her Bachelor's Degree in Communications and Journalism and is in the development phase for her first feature film, Burnu, plus a stack of shorts she plans to shoot on her iPhone!
+Just this year, her 1minute iPhone film, The Circle Game, was a finalist in the Mobile Film Festival in Paris, the Miniature Film festival in Vancouver and the Flash Film Festival in Berlin.
+She is also studying for her Masters in Creative Writing at UTS.
 Check out www.angelablake.com

 Melissa Brattoni grew up in South West Sydney with her migrant Italian parents and two cats.
 Through her school life, she became fascinated and subsequently trained in artistic gymnastics.
 She attended a local actor’s workshop through Powerhouse Youth Theater which sparked the yearning to be involved in more acting projects.
 This lead to her undertaking two short screen courses through NIDA.
 Melissa originally began working as an extra and has been involved in various TV series such as Packed to the Rafters, Wonderland, and Deadly Women; as well as commercials such as AAMI, and Woolworths with a featured role.
 In 2014, she graduated from The Australian Film and Television Academy (TAFTA) full time 20 Week Screen Actor Training program in Sydney Australia, where she was taught by John Orcsik, Tony Bonner and many other notable industry professionals.
 Last year, she participated in numerous short and independent films in some minor and speaking roles.
 Melissa is also a skilled graphic designer and is currently nearing completion of her Bachelor in Media Communications with Charles Sturt University.